0xBA5E64/wyrite/docs/chronicle.md

 As a small light at the end of the thunnel though, tokio.rs also offers it's own web-framework to work with; Axom, so I guess that part of the stack falls into place nicely too now.

 Bad news is, reading up briefly on Tokio, it appears to make Rust variable lifetimes even more of a nightmare to manage.
 The "good news" is, if I can learn to make it in Rust, it means I'll be learning to do it right, since Rust will force me to write it in a safe manner, whereas this sort of thing is usually extremely error-prone and risky.

+# Brief TL;DR outline
+- I want to have a blog.
+- I don't like pre-existing solutions; too complex & confusing.
+I could do with a good code-project anyhow.
+  - Part of said confusion is Databases: They're confusing!
+    - An additional depencency to worry about; the app is no longer self-contained.
+    - Introduce an additional language to worry about (SQL).
+    - Additional security risks!
+SQL-Injection seems like a nightmare to watertighten.
+- I explored flat-file CMS's.
+  - Am not too pleased with that eco-system either, although they do feel better than their Database-driven counterparts.
+  - Static page generators are also a thing, but, it would be cool to be able to edit things on-the-fly...
+- I want to try to build a blog.
+  - Flat-file sounds nice, static-site gen?
+  - Despite displeasure; learning how to interact with databases is honestly probably a good idea.
+  - As would learning Rust!
+- Use an ORM?
+  - Internet: Don't use an ORM.
+- Database in Rust? rusqlite?
+SQLx?
+  - rusqulite: it works, is basic (:+1:),
+  - SQLx: community favorite!
+    - SQLx?
+Async.
+Async?
+Tokio.
+- So...
+Rust, SQLx, Tokio + Axom.